-My Lord, Why is the Supreme Court not a Constitutional Court?
+My Lord, Why is Supreme Court not a Constitutional Court?

-The fact, however remains that the filing of cases in The Supreme Court over the past six decades has grown so sharply that the Judge-Strength in the Supreme Court is proving inadequate to deal with the same.
+The fact remains, filing of cases in Supreme Court, over past six-decades, has grown so sharply that Judge-Strength in Supreme Court is proving inadequate.
 Dismissal of an overwhelming number of cases has not and does not discourage litigants from filing cases.
-That is why the number of cases filed is on the rise every year.
-Pronouncement of this Court sounding notes of caution against liberal grant of Special Leave to Appeal or exercise of restraint in the matter of entertaining cases have lead to no meaningful improvement in the situation.
+The number of cases filed is on the rise every year.
+Pronouncement of this Court sounding notes of caution against liberal grant of Special Leave to Appeal or exercise of restraint in the matter of entertaining cases have lead to no meaningful improvement.

 What then is the way forward?

 Keeping in view the importance of the above question and the need for reforms which have been long felt, we deem it proper to refer the same to a Constitutional Bench.

 – Hon’ble Chief Justice of India, Hon’ble Justice T.S.
 Thakur, V. Vasanthakumar v.
 H.C.
 Bhatia, [Writ Petition (Civil) No. 36 of 2016].